Creating a Sequence

 // For Flux

-static <T> Flux<T> create(Consumer<? super FluxSink<T>> emitter)
+static <T> Flux<T> create(

-static <T> Flux<T> create(Consumer<? super FluxSink<T>> emitter,
+static <T> Flux<T> create(

-FluxSink.OverflowStrategy backpressure)
+FluxSink.OverflowStrategy backpressure

 Instead of returning a Publisher